Growth-Kinetics/diffmem_sample_memory/memories/people/sir_danvers_carew.md

 *   **[Location]** A lane in London, "not far from the river," brilliantly lit by a full moon.
 *   **[Perpetrator]** Mr. Hyde.
 *   **[Witness]** A maid servant, who observed the event from her window.
 She fainted from the horror of the scene.
 *   **[Narrative]** Sir Danvers accosted Mr. Hyde politely, possibly just to ask for directions.
-Without provocation, Hyde broke out in "a great flame of anger," brandished a heavy cane, and "clubbed him to the earth."
-He then proceeded to trample the victim with "ape-like fury," shattering his bones and leaving the body "incredibly mangled" on the roadway.
+According to the maid who witnessed the event, Hyde broke out in "a great flame of anger" without provocation, brandished a heavy cane, and "clubbed him to the earth."
+He then trampled the victim with "ape-like fury," shattering his bones.
-*   **[Motive]** None apparent.
-The attack was sudden and senselessly violent.
-A purse and gold watch were left on the body, ruling out robbery.
+    ↳ **Perpetrator's Account (from Jekyll's confession):** The attack occurred after Jekyll, in a moment of "moral weakness," relapsed and transformed into Hyde after two months of control.
+Hyde, having been "long caged," emerged "roaring" with a "furious propensity to ill."
+He met Carew's "civilities" with a "tempest of impatience" and attacked with "a transport of glee," delighting in every blow until a sudden "cold thrill of terror" struck him.
+*   **[Motive]** The attack was not motivated by robbery (a purse and gold watch were left on the body).
+From an external perspective, it was a senseless act of unprovoked violence.
+Jekyll's confession reveals the internal "motive": it was an explosion of pent-up evil.
+Hyde, having been suppressed for two months, was overcome by a "furious propensity to ill" and a "tempest of impatience" at Carew's polite greeting.
+Jekyll describes the act as being done in "no more reasonable spirit than that in which a sick child may break a plaything."
 /END 💀 **Event: The Murder of Sir Danvers Carew**

 /START